Our company has been growing and we realized that someone on our team needed to become our dedicated G Suite admin.

 - Start date

-Whenever someone completes the form, set it up so you get an email.
-Google Forms also creates a Google Sheet with all the form submissions so you’ll be able to go to the same Google Sheet each time you onboard a new user.
-All the info will be waiting for you.
+Whenever someone completes the form, have it send you an email.
+Google Forms also creates a Google Sheet with all the form submissions, all the info will be waiting for you in one location.

 Whenever someone asks you to create a new user on G Suite, tell them to fill out the form.
 Eventually, everyone will stop asking and go straight to the form.
 But it takes some time to build that organizational habit.
 Don’t get discouraged when you have to remind the same people multiple times, that’s totally normal.

 By the way, we put together a set of guides to onboarding here if you want to dig deeper.

 2. Offboard Users Immediately

 This is probably the most critical task as a G Suite Admin.
 When folks leave your team, accounts need to get shut down right away.
 There are too many security risks if the accounts are open longer than necessary.
 Depending on how the employee is parting, there are a few best practices for how to handle this:

 - If the employee leaves voluntarily and gives notice, shut down their G Suite login at the end of their last day of work.
 Right about 4pm or 5pm is ideal.